strawnz/cj-astronomo-capstone/README.md

     - You will also have the option to change your answers in the form (currently needs further debugging)
     - You also have the option to return to the Home page

+### APIs

+- This project uses a custom API built in Express

+### Data

+This project uses a custom database with 6 tables and multiple endpoints.

+Tables:

+    - Venues: lists 10 of the most popular live event venues in Toronto

+    - Restaurants: includes restaurant details such as cuisine type, price level, website

+    - Restaurants/Venues: include distance and time information between each restaurant and a specific venue

+    - Parking: includes parking lot details such as address, distance and time information related to a specific venue

+    - Parking/Restaurants: includes distance and time information between each parking lot and a specific restaurant

+    - Forms: stores choices that the user selects when a form is submitted

+### Auth

+Currently N/A for the first version of this project

 ## Lessons Learned

 I have learned many things while trying to execute the first sprint in this ambitious project within a limited amount of time.